zhang-mickey/computational-geometry/README.md

 **Let S be a set of n points in the plane.
 Give an O(n2) time algorithm to find the line containing the maximum number of points in S**

+**The stabbing number of a triangulated simple polygon P is the maximum number of diagonals intersected by any line segment interior to P. Give an algorithm that computes a triangulation of a convex polygon that has stabbing number O(log n).**
+A convex polygon P with n vertices, ordered v ​ in clockwise or counterclockwise order.

+Balanced Triangulation via Divide and Conquer .This ensures a recursion tree of depth O(logn).A line segment can intersect at most one diagonal per level,

 **A simple polygon P is called star-shaped if it contains a point q such that for any point p in P